atsta/311ChicagoIncidents/README.md

 Reports are used by the city to offer recovery, sanitation.
 Data available at: https://www.kaggle.com/chicago/chicago-311-service-requests

-# Queries that user can execute
+# Functionalities available through the Web interface

 1. Find the total requests per type that were created within a specified time range and sort them in a descending order.
 2. Find the total requests per day for a specific request type and time range.
-3.Find the most common service request per zipcode for a specific day.
+3. Find the most common service request per zipcode for a specific day.
 4. Find the average completion time per service request for a specific date range.
 5. Find the most common service request in a specified bounding box (as designated by GPS- coordinates) for a specific day.
 6. Find the top-5 Special Service Areas (SSA) with regards to total number of requests per day for a specific date range.